vboyev-MSFT/defender-docs/defender-office-365/air-review-approve-pending-completed-actions.md

 [!INCLUDE [MDO Trial banner](../includes/mdo-trial-banner.md)]

-In Microsoft 365 organizations with [Microsoft Defender for Office 365 Plan 2](mdo-about.md#defender-for-office-365-plan-1-vs-plan-2-cheat-sheet), automated investigation and response (AIR) often results in pending remediation actions.
+In Microsoft 365 organizations with [Microsoft Defender for Office 365 Plan 2](mdo-about.md#defender-for-office-365-plan-1-vs-plan-2-cheat-sheet)  (included in Microsoft 365 licenses like E5 or as a standalone subscription), automated investigation and response (AIR) often results in pending remediation actions.
 For example:

 - Soft deleting email messages or clusters.
 - Turning off external mail forwarding.